 This method was introduced to me by one of my instructors in the Gentle Sleep Certification program, Andrea Strang.

-If you’re struggling with helping your baby let go of the swaddle and sleep better at night, consider signing up the Super Sleeper Program with myself and fellow Gentle Sleep Coach Amy Potts.
+If you’re struggling with helping your baby let go of the swaddle and sleep better at night, consider signing up the Super Sleeper Program with myself and fellow Gentle Sleep Coach Amy Estell.
 We walk you through the sleep coaching process step-by-step for 4-5 weeks, until you’ve reached all your sleeping goals.

 Stop Swaddling Tactic #8